Thumbnail Filmstrip of Super Bench Adjustable Utility Bench Images

 - Multiple positions.
 This adjustable utility bench can be set in four positions - Flat, Incline, Decline, Upright - for effective and varied bench pressing and dumbbell pressing routines.
 Note: we recommend using the Crunch Situp attachment with the bench for decline angles to help hold your legs.
 Minimal angles are possible without the attachment.

 - The incline seat in the upright position can have a 12", 14" or 16" height from the floor.
+(Distance from seat to top of main bench pad is 36", 34 or 32" in the highest seat position)

 - Eleven lock-out angles.
 With a total of eleven angles - 0, 5, 10, 20, 30, 40, 50, 60, 70, 80 and 85 degrees - for you to choose from, your bench pressing workouts are sure to be challenging, exciting and never boring.